TranPhucVinh/Raspberry-Pi-GNU/Kernel/Build Raspbian from scratch/Networking/Internet communication.md

 /tmp/ccMstwgA.o: In function `main': main.c:(.text+0x50): warning: Using 'getaddrinfo' in statically linked applications requires at runtime the shared libraries from the glibc version used for linking
 ```
 That happens as **getaddrinfo()** is unable to built statically.
+This compilation still output an ``a.out`` file but it fails to lookup DNS when running on Busybox.

 However, by knowing the IP address of the server, we can still communicate with it.